Kryeit/Votifier/README.md

     <br><br>
 </h1>

+This mod adds a link between Voting Sites (PlanetMinecraft, etc).

+This plugin records the votes made by players, and gives them a reward (runs a command).

 It's a really simple mod:
 - Creates public & private keys inside `/mods/votifier/` folder
 - Creates a votifier.json inside `/config/votifier/` folder